Science Bar: “Toward ‘À la carte’ Medicine?”

 • Location:

-Personalized medicine, or precision medicine, involves tailoring treatments to the characteristics of patients and their diseases.
-There are many concrete advantages to this approach, as it amounts to moving from a one-size-fits-all approach—or standard treatment—to a customized approach, determined by the patient's genetic and environmental profile.
+Personalized medicine, or precision medicine, involves tailoring treatments to the specific characteristics of patients and their conditions.
+The practical benefits are numerous, as this approach shifts from a “one-size-fits-all” approach—or standard treatment—to a customized approach based on the patient’s genetic and environmental profile.

-The definition of personalized medicine thus refers to the ability provided by genomic tools to choose a treatment for a given patient based on their individual characteristics.
-It is the ability to classify each patient into a subpopulation that differs in its susceptibility to a particular disease or in its response to a given treatment, which is a significant aid in choosing a treatment.
+The definition of personalized medicine thus refers to the ability provided by genomic tools to select a treatment for a specific patient based on their individual characteristics.
+It involves the ability to classify each patient into a subpopulation that differs in terms of susceptibility to a particular disease or response to a given treatment, which is a significant aid in treatment selection.

-This science-society debate is part of Pint of Science will be moderated by:
+This science-society debate, which is part of Pint of Science will be moderated by:

-• Alain Thierry – INSERM Research Director at the Montpellier Research Institute (IRCM) – Research for personalized medicine in digestive oncology;
+• Alain Thierry – INSERM Research Director at the Montpellier Research Institute (IRCM) – Research for personalized medicine in gastrointestinal oncology;

-• Isabelle Touitou – Professor at the Institute for Regenerative Medicine and Biotherapies.
+• Isabelle Touitou – Professor at the Institute of Regenerative Medicine and Biotherapies.
 Head of the Rare and Autoinflammatory Diseases Laboratory.

 Pint of Science